CHAPTER THIRTY—CONDITIONS

 “And James?”

-“You were all gentle.
-And Richard said hello when Heather brought me to visit,” Sesame said.
+“You were all nice to me,” Sesame said.
 “I trust you not to hurt me, but like Richard said, there are other things in the way.
 If I help you get Heather and James back, you will forget about me and I will never have a body.”

 “Of course we’ll do what we can to help you out…” Addie tried.